GAGGIUINO/gaggiuino.github.io/docs/README.md

   * [STM32F411CEU6](https://www.aliexpress.com/item/1005001456186625.html) **MAKE SURE THE PROPER BOARD IS SELECTED**
   * [ADS1115](https://www.aliexpress.com/item/32869421559.html)
   * [5V RELAY](https://a.aliexpress.com/_vpUdrT) **Supersedes the 1-bit opto**

+_It is optional, but highly recommended, to purchase an ST-Link V2 to program the STM32 because the STM32 boot button often fails_

+  * [ST-Link V2](https://www.aliexpress.us/item/3256801435312142.html) **DO NOT BUY THE STM32 FROM THIS LINK.
+ONLY THE ST-LINK V2**

   !>Due to global shortages the semiconductors sector was hit hard, as a result STM32 chips are quite hard to obtain, be wary of resources selling fakes or low quality clones which will lead to either bad experience or no experience.
   If the reccommended seller doesn't have it in stock you will have to shop around.